Innovations in Biohazard Waste Management Focus on Sharps: Innovative Strategies for Sharps Waste Management in the Biohazard Sector

 Medical Waste Tracking Act

-The Medical Waste Tracking Act (MWTA) of 1988 mandates how medical waste, including sharps, is to be identified and segregated in terms of packaging and labelling.
+The Medical Waste Tracking Act (MWTA) of 1988 mandates how medical waste, including sharps, is to be identified and segregated in terms of packaging and labeling.
 It also outlines paperwork requirements that must be fulfilled as well as consequences for not adhering to these regulations.
 Established with the intent to guarantee safe disposal practices throughout healthcare facilities and waste treatment services alike, this act’s influence persists today even though it was discontinued three years after its introduction

 Occupational Exposure and Infection Control